juditacs/wordcount/README.md

 * the output is tab-separated
 * sort by frequency AND secondary sort in alphabetical order
 * try to write simple code with few dependencies
+  * standard library
+* single-thread is preferred but you can add multi-threaded or multicore versions too

 The output should contain lines like this: